arishmr/SADS-UK-pilot/README.md

 Data analysis is carried out using the following scripts:

 Section 1: Preamble

-Always run these when opening the project
+Always run these when opening the project:
-1-packages					Load (and install, if not already installed) the required packages for analysis 2-load-data					Load the dataset (which can be downloaded from the DOI provided above)
+1-packages					Load (and install, if not already installed) the required packages for analysis; 2-load-data					Load the dataset (which can be downloaded from the DOI provided above)

 Section 2: Demographics

 3-demos						Summarise participant characteristics overall and by depression group

 Section 3: Psychometric analysis

-4-convergent					Calculate internal consistency of the SADS and convergent validity of the SADS with the PHQ-9 + plot total score correlations
+4-convergent					Calculate internal consistency of the SADS and convergent validity of the SADS with the PHQ-9 + plot total score correlations;
 5-item-level					Plot distributions of item-level scores + carry out item-level analysis of the SADS